rbreesems/flamingo/README.md

 # flamingo
 Repo for sharing utilities for in-cave communication project using Meshtastic-based radios.
-This is an extension of (but not affilated with) the work done by the [Vangelis](https://github.com/semper-ad-fundum/vangelis) project.
+This is an extension of (but not affiliated with) the work done by the [Vangelis](https://github.com/semper-ad-fundum/vangelis) project.

-With tongue-in-cheek, if flamingo has to stand for something, then:
+With tongue-in-cheek, if flamingo must stand for something, then:

 `FLAMINGO` - Forward Link And Mesh Interconnect Network Ground Operations !!!!!